kartikeymishr/kartikeymishr/README.md

 - 👋 Hi, I’m @kartikeymishr
 - 👀 I’m interested in learning new technologies and constantly expanding my skillset
-- 🌱 I’m currently learning React 16 with Redux
+- 🌱 I’m currently learning React + Redux
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 You can reach me on kartikeymishr@hotmail.com